Nittany Lions to open 36-game regular season against UConn Oct. 10-11

 Before joining the collegiate ranks, Gadowsky spent three seasons (1996-99) as head coach and director of hockey operations for the Fresno Falcons of the West Coast Hockey League.
 He led the squad to the playoffs in each season and left the team as the winningest coach in franchise history.
 In his first season, Gadowsky posted a 38-win campaign as he garnered WCHL Coach of the Year accolades.

-The Edmonton, Alta., native played collegiately at Colorado College from 1985-89, serving as team captain as a senior, while also earning the team's Rodman Award, given for outstanding leadership and sportsmanship.
+The Edmonton, Alberta, native played collegiately at Colorado College from 1985-89, serving as team captain as a senior, while also earning the team's Rodman Award, given for outstanding leadership and sportsmanship.
 The three-time WCHA All-Academic Team member collected 46 points in 134 career games.

 Upon graduation, Gadowsky embarked on a seven-year professional career that included stops with the ECHL's Richmond Renegades, the IHL's San Diego Gulls and the AHL's St. John's Maple Leafs and Prince Edward Island Senators.
 Gadowsky saved his best season for last as he totaled 52 goals and 29 assists for the Fresno Falcons in 1995-96.
 He earned league MVP and first-team all-star recognition.